ridjkytgr/os212/links.md

 Creating SHA-256 is a mandatory task on Week 2 of our OS journey.
 This quora discussion explains it with simple terms and that's why i put it on my favorite links.

 ### [Cybersecurity Course](https://www.codecademy.com/learn/introduction-to-cybersecurity)
 Cybersecurity plays a very vital role on our society.
-It secures all of the sensitive informations online from future potential hacker./
+It secures all of the sensitive informations online from future potential hacker.\
 As the reason why i recommend this certain course is because it was made by Codecademy, one of my favorite online course out there.